The Traditional Decorative Designs of India

 Similarly in the remote villages of Tripura, Manipur and other interior places in Assam, one can find a rich panorama of woven, painted and embroidered textile.

-Apart from the decorative and fine specimens in other materials, some of the best embroidered textile is found in Kashmir and Himachal Pradesh.
+Apart from the decorative and fine specimens in other materials, some of the best and the embroidered textiles are found in Kashmir and Himachal Pradesh.
 The shawls of Kashmir with grapes and fruit designs and floral motifs are famous throughout the world.
-The shawls of Himachal Pradesh too have beautiful geometric designs.
+The shawls of Himachal Pradesh also have beautiful geometric designs.

 The Phulkari of Punjab, especially from the Bhatinda region till present times has an unsurpassed richness, with exquisite designs, perfect color combination and beautiful patterns.